fornililab/TrIPP/README.md

 ```

 The Visualization class in TrIPP requires a working installation of PyMOL (https://www.pymol.org/) on your machine.

-Please find the path to your PyMOL executable and provides it in the function.

 ## Table of contents